CatMe0w/proma/README.md

 See https://github.com/CatMe0w/proma_takeout , a standalone tool to download images.

+### Project Ex Nihilo data

+All tags, releases, and GitHub Actions workflows in this repository are a part of Project Ex Nihilo, a project that archives all data of a specific forum.

+Therefore, these data are not a part of this project.
+They are kept in order to provide an unbiased source of the data.

+If you wish to use, clone or fork this repository, please ignore or remove these data.

 ## File structures

 `proma-raw/`: Raw HTML and JSON files of every page